Nalakram/marketmind-docs/docs/source/regulatory_compliance.md

 ## Incident Response and Disclosure

-We follow a responsible disclosure process for security incidents (see [Security practices](SECURITY.html)) and will notify users in accordance with applicable laws if data-related incidents occur, though the local-only design minimizes this risk.
+We follow a responsible disclosure process for security incidents (see [[Security Practices](https://marketmind-docs.readthedocs.io/en/latest/security_practices.html).) and will notify users in accordance with applicable laws if data-related incidents occur, though the local-only design minimizes this risk.

 ---